sahanHe/Custom-processor-for-image-down-sampling/README.md

 # Custom-processor-for-image-down-sampling
 This repository contains a custom processor and an UART transceiver build using Verilog for the task of image downsampling

->>Prefer the report for more information
+>>Refer the report for more information

 Required Software
 >MATLAB